NexusTools/node-netgate/README.md

 node-netgate
 ------------
-Easily setup a http route using express and vhost.
+Easily setup a cluster based http server using express and vhost.
 Includes patches for specific hosts like OpenShift.

 ```